 - Transcripts—Official transcripts from all previous undergraduate and postgraduate work must be received by CASPA.
 It is the responsibility of the applicant to request and verify that all transcripts have been requested and sent.
 Your official transcripts of all collegiate coursework and your standardized test forms should be sent directly from your previous institutions to the Centralized Application Service for Physician Assistants (CASPA).
 Admission decisions will not be made without official transcripts, test scores and the items listed above.

 - Required Minimum GPA—An overall GPA of 3.0 on a 4.0 scale in all work and an average science (biology, chemistry, and physics) GPA of 3.0 on a 4.0 scale is required.
-Grades below a C in any of the prerequisite courses will not be accepted and all prerequisite courses must have been completed no more than 10 years prior to matriculation at an accredited University or College within the United States.
+Grades below a C in any of the prerequisite courses will not be accepted and all prerequisite courses must have been completed no more than 10 years prior to matriculation at an U.S.-accredited University or College.
 The applicant has the option to retake any class that doesn’t meet the minimum GPA requirements.
 The new score will be averaged into prerequisite GPA calculations.
 With the exception of statistics, online courses will not be accepted to fulfill prerequisite requirements.

 - GRE—GRE scores in verbal, quantitative, and writing areas should be sent directly to the MC' Department of Physician Assistant Studies through CASPA.
 The school code in #0598.